 As for those who say that a few nights of crying are too stressful?
 Well, I say you've really got two choices:

 A. Make some changes.
-This usually involves a few nights of your child crying for 10 - 40 minutes at bedtime.
+This usually involves a few nights of your child crying for 10 minutes or more at bedtime.
 After a few nights, most children start to learn how to fall asleep independently and the crying stops completely shortly thereafter.

 In this scenario, the total amount of stress felt by your child amounts to a few minutes of crying for a few nights.

 B. Do nothing.
 In this scenario, the parent continues to nurse/rock/bounce their child to sleep every night.
 The child wakes up 1 to 10 times per night, and needs to be nursed/rocked/bounced back to sleep each time.

 In this scenario, both parent and child are subjected to months (or even years) of systematic sleep deprivation where neither ever gets enough consolidated sleep to wake up and feel rested or refreshed.
 If these poor sleep habits continue into the school years, there is evidence that it correlates with things like obesity and trouble focusing in class, both of which sound pretty stressful to me!

 So what sounds more harmful: A few nights of crying, or months/years of depriving your child of a good night's sleep?